Central Government

 Hypothesis three

-We believe that by developing a new dedicated register to obtain and provide beneficial ownership information:
+We believe that by developing a new dedicated register to obtain and provide beneficial ownership information will:

-There will be a single source of truth for information regarding beneficial ownership information
+• Create a single source of truth for beneficial ownership information

 Project approach

-Policy: We knew for this service to work we needed policy changes to support it, so this was where we focused our work for hypothesis one.
+Policy: Policy changes were needed to support the service, so this is where work focused for hypothesis one.

-Design: The design of a new register was critical to the success of the project, so this is how to tackled hypothesis three.
+Design: The design of a new register was critical to success, so this tackled hypothesis three.

-Technology: The underlying technology, which will probably be a combination of new tech and existing data sources, underpinned the whole project, so we focused here for hypothesis two.
+Technology: The underlying technology, combining new tech and existing data sources, underpinned the whole project and addressed hypothesis two.

 Key moments